Great Restaurant Ideas and Checklist

 • Food portions should be adequate so no one leaves hungry;

-• Consider offering certain guests a 2 for 1 dessert coupon for use at their next dinner; and
+• Consider offering certain guests a 2 for 1 dessert coupon for use at their next dinner;

 • Stay open 7 days each week.
 Many restaurants are closed on Mondays.
-Spread your fixed costs such as rent over 7 days instead of six which helps the bottom line.
+Spread your fixed costs such as rent over 7 days instead of six which helps the bottom line;

 PacificBusinessAdvisors.net